Justink-08/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program that prints all possible combination of four digits number
+a function that assigns a random number to the varuable n